lvsgate/lvs-dpdk/README.md

 This project has ported LVS FULLNAT/DR/NAT to OpenFastPath(base on odp-dpdk).

+FULLNAT and NAT are only available on single core while DR support mult-core.

 LVS-FULLNAT origin source code is at https://github.com/alibaba/LVS

 OpenFastPath source code is at https://github.com/lvsgate/ofp.git